 A few years ago, a group of economists began advocating the introduction of fiscal money to address elements of euro area dysfunction, especially in Italy.
 The group, of which we are members, conceives FM as a transferable and negotiable government-issued security that bearers may use for obtaining tax rebates two years from issuance.
 Such a security would carry immediate value, since it would incorporate a state commitment to accept it in exchange for reductions of future fiscal obligations.
 It would be instantaneously exchanged against euros or used as a payment instrument (parallel to the euro) in a dedicated platform where it would be accepted on a voluntary basis.

 In the case of Italy, FM would be allocated, free of charge, to fund public investments and social spending programmes, supplement employees’ income and reduce businesses’ tax-wedge (the difference between before-tax and after-tax wages) on labour.
 These allocations would increase and sustain a higher level of domestic demand and improve business competitiveness.
 As a result, the FM group believes Italy’s output gap would close without affecting the country’s external balance.

-We realise that the FM initiative is a controversial one on which some economic pundits have voiced disagreement.
+We realise that the FM initiative is a controversial one on which some economic pundits belonging to the pro-austerity crowd (including in Italy) have voiced disagreement.
 We have put the initiative forward to an international audience to show how Italy could return to sustainable growth without a further dose of austerity.